telerik/winforms-docs/controls/taskbar-button/features/progress.md

 #### Error

-In this state, the progress color will be set to red to indicate that an error appear while the task was running.
+In this state, the progress color will be set to red to indicate that an error appears while the task was running.

 ![WinForms RadTaskbarButton ProgressState Error](images/winforms-radtaskbarbutton-progressstate-error.png)